 I recently listened to Brené Brown's podcast Unlocking Us.
 One interview in the podcast stood out for me: the interview with Laverne Cox, the actress from Orange is the New Black, which explored intersectionality and identity.
 Unlocking Us interviews have given me many seeds for thought, and I listen to it and think about it often.

-I'm about to start reading We Want to Do More Than Survive: Abolitionist Teaching and the Pursuit of Educational Freedom by Bettina Love, a professor at the University of Georgia.
+I'm about to start reading We Want to Do More Than Survive: Abolitionist Teaching and the Pursuit of Educational Freedom by Bettina Love (commission link), a professor at the University of Georgia.
 Her book is about abolitionist teaching and what it means to be an abolitionist, and not just an ally, in the world of racial equity.
 I find her thinking and approach to be powerful.
-Finally, I just finished a book called Such a Fun Age by Kylie Reed.
+Finally, I just finished a book called Such a Fun Age by Kylie Reed (commission link).
 It’s a work of fiction around race and privilege, and it was one of the better novels I have recently read.